Scaling up food production: 12 dos and don’ts

 - Will those requirements change within the year, seasonally or annually?

-9. DON’T ignore the impacts of scale-up on personal safety.
+9. DON’T ignore the impacts of scaling up food production on personal safety.

 Workplace safety is a critical need for you and your employees’ well-being.
 Consider the fact that lifting and dumping larger raw material quantities into bigger equipment is more ergonomically challenging, not to mention that cleaning this equipment also takes more time and often requires harsh chemicals.
 Personal safety can only be ensured with a well-developed plan for all stages of production and sanitation.
 Consider the following questions: